 How does the application process work?

 The competitive scholarship process includes an application, a panel interview, a review of three reference forms, and an evaluation of financial need.
 Applications are accepted in the fall quarter and assessed during the winter quarter.
-Up to three scholarships are awarded in the spring quarter.

 What skills are needed most?